baralprativa27/pharmacy-rebate-analytics/README.md

 - Created DAX measures for rebate KPIs, variance analysis, and financial reporting
 - Developed interactive dashboards with drill-through and dynamic filtering capabilities
 - Imported CSV datasets into Oracle SQL Developer and performed analytical querying for rebate analysis, KPI calculations, joins, and trend analysis.
+- SQL scripts were used to validate rebate logic and compute KPIs, while Power BI was used for interactive dashboards and visual storytelling.

 ## Key Features
 - Interactive slicers and filters